insjunaid/MindFul-AI/README.md

 Contributions, issues, and feature requests are welcome!
 Feel free to check the [issues page](../../issues) to see what’s next.

-## 📜 License
-This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.

 ---

 ### 🌟 Acknowledgements